BlueKickshaw/sushiGo/README.md

 	If the user decides to join a server, they will have an option of choosing the IP of the server they would like to join.
 By default the user will attempt to join a server that is created on their own machine; if they are joining a server on their local network then they should take care to join by that by entering the local IP of the host (this will have to be obtained from the host themselves).
 If the user is joining a server that is being hosted

 NOTE:
-	Coling worked on setting up initial classes(player, cards, hand), majority of calculate points methods, calcualting total points, GameDriver, and gamedriver meshing.
+	Colin worked on setting up initial classes(player, cards, hand), majority of calculate points methods, calculating total points, GameDriver, and gamedriver meshing.

 	Connor worked on server/network logic/UI as well as game driver meshing.